-The \textit{Entropy Judger} achieves strong accuracy using only MAS-derived entropy features from $\mathcal{G}_{\text{MAS}}$, as shown in Table~\ref{tab:entropy_judger_accuracy}, demonstrating that uncertainty dynamics alone are highly predictive of correctness.
-Incorporating $M_{\text{base}}$ features yields further gains, confirming that $M_{\text{base}}$ characteristics influence MAS effectiveness.
-Beyond binary prediction, the \textit{Entropy Judger} enables label-free pass@$k$ selection and consistently improves accuracy across all MAS configurations.
-Additional details are provided in Appendix~\ref{app:entropy_judger}.
+The \textit{Entropy Judger} achieves high cross-validation accuracy using only MAS-derived entropy features: 72.6\% / 79.1\% (LLaMA / Qwen) on $\mathcal{G}_{\text{MAS}}$, rising to 74.5\% / 80.7\% when base-model entropy is added ($\mathcal{G}_{\text{base-H}}$), and 81.2\% / 91.6\% with base-model correctness included ($\mathcal{G}_{\text{base-full}}$).
+This demonstrates that entropy dynamics alone are highly predictive of correctness, and that $M_{\text{base}}$ further influence MAS effectiveness.
+Beyond binary prediction, the \textit{Entropy Judger} enables label-free pass@$k$ selection and consistently improves accuracy across all MAS configurations; see details in Appendix~\ref{app:entropy_judger}.